 More generally, pixel data can be set from a binary stream even in the non-video case.
 For example a JPEG-2000 codestream file can be directly encaspulated without requiring its decoding, thus saving computing resources.

-Extracting the raw pixel data from a read DICOM file is also possible:
+Extracting the raw pixel data from an existing DICOM file is also possible:

 DicomReader reader = new DicomReader(); reader.setInput(new FileImageInputStream(new File("image.dcm"))); DicomMetadata dmd = reader.getDicomMetadata(); ImageInputStream iis = dmd.getPixelData(0);The resulting input stream can then be read and, for instance, dumped to a file.